radionerd/WaveSimulator/README.md

 ## Welcome

-This is the repository for the Motion Simulator design files
+This is the repository for the Ship Motion Simulator design files

 The design is contained in these folders: